Margo Martin: Special assistant to the president (2025–present)

 By January 2025, Trump had not announced a position for Martin.
 She has served as special assistant to the president and communications advisor as early as March.
 An analysis by The New York Times found that Martin was one of several Trump aides who is situated between the Cabinet Room and the Oval Office.
+In December 2025, Trump gave Martin a $45,000 cash gift, which Mother Jones reported as a likely violation of finance law for federal employees.